 3. Preventive care and screenings provided for women (not included in the USPSTF recommendations) in the comprehensive guidelines supported by HRSA.
 Examples falling into the categories above include HIV screening in adults and adolescents at an increased risk for HIV infection, bacteriuria screening for pregnant women, blood pressure screening in adults, and colorectal cancer screening in adults beginning at age 50.

 4. Immunizations for routine use in children, adolescents, and adults as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention.
 Examples include Zostavax immunization in adults; inactivated polivirus for children; and hepatitis A and B, human papillomavirus, measles, mumps, and rubella, and influenza for both adults and children.

-Nearly five dozen preventive screening and immunization services are covered under PPACA, and may be reported with modifier 33.
 When reporting a claim with modifier 33, medical records are not required, but must be available upon request.

 3. Apply Modifier 33 for Private Payers Only

 The Centers for Medicare & Medicaid Services (CMS) has not issued any guidance for modifier 33.
 There’s a good reason for this: Medicare and Medicaid do not recognize modifier 33.